 7 Cool Things to See & Do at Musée d'Orsay

-1. Feel Dazzled by the Orsay Museum's Most Iconic Art
+1. Feel Dazzled by the Orsay Museum's Famous Paintings

-To experience the mesmerizing interplay of colors, light, and shapes on canvases by Impressionist and Post-Impressionist artists, head straight to the galleries on the museum's 5th level where you'll find room after room filled with stunning masterpieces.
+To experience the mesmerizing interplay of colors, light, and shapes on canvases by Impressionist and Post-Impressionist artists such as Monet, Van Gogh, Matisse, and many, many more, head straight to the galleries on the museum's 5th level where you'll find room after room filled with stunning masterpieces.

-These are the paintings that rightfully make the Orsay famous, as the crowds of fans surrounding the photos demonstrate, so for some paintings - almost anything by Van Gogh, for example - you'll need patience to get a good view.
+These are the paintings that rightfully make the Orsay famous, as the crowds of fans surrounding the photos demonstrate, so for some paintings - almost anything by Van Gogh, for example - you'll need patience to maneuver your way to the front of the crowd to get a good view.

 But the effort is worth it.